alliebourden/gameguide/README.md

 ## Introduction

-In 2023 I was accepted into the Get Coding mentorship program through TechNL.
-This program allows individuals to re-skill into the tech industry by learning the tools and skills needed by current developers.
-Students are paired with a local mentor to guide them through each module.
+In 2023, I joined the Get Coding mentorship program, facilitated by TechNL.
+This program offers individuals an opportunity to reskill themselves for the dynamic tech industry by equipping them with the essential tools and skills demanded by today's developers.
+As part of this program, students like me are paired with local mentors who provide guidance through each module.

 ## Module One Project

-The first module of the Get Coding program involves creating a simple web-based application.
-The completion of this module has allowed me to apply a variety of entry-level web development skills such as:
+For the first module of the Get Coding program, I was tasked with creating a straightforward web-based application.
+The completion of this module enabled me to apply a range of foundational web development skills, including:

-- Setting up and managing projects using github/vscode.
+1. Setting up and managing projects using github/vscode.
-- The habit committing and pushing code frequently.
+2. The habit committing and pushing code frequently.
-- Creating a simple web app using HTML, CSS and Vanilla JS.
+3. Creating a simple web app using HTML, CSS and Vanilla JS.
-- A strong understanding of JS and programming logic in preparation to use ES6, React.js or Node.js.
+4. A strong understanding of JS and programming logic in preparation to use ES6, React.js or Node.js.

-I have a large selection of board games and I am always looking for new ones to add to my collection.
-I also like to keep a variety of games on hand, as the interest and skill varies depending on who I am playing with.
-After discovering an API I wanted to work with, I decided to create a website that allows the user to help decide on a board game they would like to play or purchase.
-The idea was that a user could input variables, such as player count and playtime, and once submitted, they can view suggested board games.
+Personally, I have a collection of board games and am always on the lookout for new additions.
+I enjoy having a diverse selection of games available, as the interests and skill levels of players can vary.
+After discovering an board game focused API, I decided to create a website that allowed users to make informed decisions about which board game to play or purchase.
+The concept was to allow users to input variables such as player count and playtime, and then receive suggestions for board games based on their preferences.

 ## Project Obstacles

 After choosing the API, I began to work on the basic HTML and CSS components of the application.
-As a graphic designer, I felt comfortable developing the foundations of the application to work with the data I would receive from the API.
-Learning JavaScript was my biggest learning curve, but soon enough I had built a small amount of functionality to access my API data and begin fleshing out much of the JS.
+As a graphic designer, I felt comfortable developing the foundations of the application to display with the data I would receive from the API.
+My most significant challenge was learning JavaScript, but soon enough I had built functionality to access my API data and begin learning how to manipulate the data for my web application.

-Unfortunately, it was at this point the API I would using shut down by the developers.
-This was a major set back for myself and the project, but I looked at it from the perspective of if I was an actual developer, knowing flexibility and changing priorities were not uncommon.
-With the guidance of my mentor, we found a new API, albeit with less API endpoints to work with, and we modified the vision of GameGuide.
+Unfortunately, it was at this point the API I was working with was shut down by the developers.
+This was a set back for myself and the project, but shortly after I identified a new API, albeit with fewer endpoints to work with, and adjusted the vision for GameGuide accordingly.

 ## GameGuide

-With a new API to work with, the idea behind GameGuide was updated.
-Instead of having users input values (# of players, mechanics, so on), now the user is presented with a list of the top trending games, and there they can click to learn more about the game.
+With the introduction of a new API, GameGuide underwent a change.
+Instead of having users input specific values like the number of players and game mechanics, the updated GameGuide presents users with a list of the top trending games.
+Here, users can add their favorite games to a local library and access detailed information about individual games.

-The index page has general introduction, and using the navigation bar the user can navigate to the other sections.
-"About" gives a more concise introduction to the application.
-"GameGuide" is where users can view the top trending games, sort them by name or year published.
-Then the user can choose a game they are interested in and navigate to a "Game Details" page to learn more about that game.
-"Contact" page has a form that users can submit their comments and I receive to my email through a third-party application.
+The index page provides a general introduction to the application, and users can navigate to other sections using the navigation bar.
+The "About" section offers a concise introduction to the application's purpose, while "GameGuide" allows users to explore the top trending games, sorting them by name or year of publication.
+Users can select a game of interest and navigate to a "Game Details" page by clicking "Learn More" to see more of that game's information.
+Alternatively, users can "like" as many games as they wish and view their liked games on the "Liked Games" page.
+The "Contact" page features a form where users can submit their comments, which I receive via email through a third-party application.